ftvkyo/ftvkyo.github.io/content/post/004-on-self-organization-02.md

 In the journal section, you can see that notes can be grouped by date, by topics, and by what reading has made me write them.
 There is more to it and I will tell you the details further in the post.

-The words that I think describe the sections best are alphabetically ordered in a logical way, which is nice 😄.
+The words that I think describe the sections best are alphabetically ordered in a logical way, which is neat.

 > Note:
 > Previously, the names were *journal*, *knowledge base* and *essays*, but I changed them to be more fitting.